Firm Entry and Exit with Unbounded Productivity Growth: Introduction

-We tackle the unbounded entry-exit model using a combination of weighted supremum norms for the firm decision problem and Kac's Theorem plus a drift condition to handle productivity dynamics.
-Through this combination, we provide an exact necessary and sufficient condition for existence and uniqueness of a stationary recursive equilibrium in the unbounded setting, as well as a decomposition of the equilibrium firm size distribution and sample path interpretation via Pitman's occupation measure.
+In this paper we provide a comprehensive analysis of the entry-exit model of \cite{hopenhayn1992entry} without the boundedness assumption.
+We show that the complications described above can be cleanly handled by using (i) a weighted supremum norm for the firm decision problem and (ii) Kac's Theorem on positive recurrence to handle productivity dynamics.
+Through this combination, we provide an exact necessary and sufficient condition for existence and uniqueness of a stationary recursive equilibrium in the unbounded setting.
+In particular, we show that a stationary recursive equilibrium exists if and only if the expected lifetime output of firms is finite.
+This generalizes the result in \cite{hopenhayn1992entry}, where expected lifetime output is automatically finite under the stated restrictions on the productivity process.

+Since expected lifetime output is endogenous, we also provide a sufficient condition based on a drift restriction over productivity dynamics.
+Drift conditions are a well-known technique for controlling Markov processes on unbounded state spaces (see, e.g., \cite{meyn2012markov}), with the main idea being to obtain a Lyapunov function on the state space such that (a) the function becomes large as the state diverges and (b) the value assigned to the state by the Lyapunov function under the Markov process in question tends to decrease if the state variable begins to diverge.
+The main difficulty with the approach is funding a suitable Lyapunov function.
+The innovation introduced in this paper is to use firm output itself as the Lyapunov function.
+The resulting drift condition is weak enough to allow a very large range of specifications for incumbent productivity growth.

+In addition, under the stated lifetime condition, we provide a decomposition of the equilibrium firm size distribution and a sample path interpretation via Pitman's occupation measure.
 The latter connects the cross-sectional mass of firms in a given region of the distribution with the occupation times of individual firms.
-The proof of existence of a stationary recursive equilibrium is constructive, so quantitative tractability of the entry-exit model is preserved.\footnote{The drift condition that we use to handle productivity dynamics has some independent interest.
-Drift conditions are a well-known technique for controlling Markov processes on unbounded state spaces (see, e.g., \cite{meyn2012markov}).
-The idea is to obtain a Lyapunov function (sometimes called a Foster--Lyapunov function in the Markov setting) on the state space, which is defined by two properties: One is that the function becomes large as the state diverges.
-The second is that the value assigned to the state by the Lyapunov function under the Markov process in question tends to decrease if the state variable begins to diverge.
-The main difficulty with the approach is funding a suitable Lyapunov function.
-The innovation introduced below is to use firm output itself as the Lyapunov function.}
+Using this decomposition, we prove a new formula connecting aggregate supply (and hence aggregate demand) with the equilibrium entry rate and the expected lifetime output of firms.

+The proof of existence of a stationary recursive equilibrium is constructive, so quantitative tractability of the entry-exit model is preserved.